DanMacDonald/public-square-tutorial/05-PolishingAndDeploying.md

  />
 </div>
 ```
+Also uncomment the `// setTopicValue("");` line in `onPostButtonClicked()`, this will reset the topic field to its default state after we make a post.

 Now when you sign into the dApp with your wallet you’ll see a place to enter a topic in the NewPost view.